Knowledge-Enriched Distributional Model Inversion Attacks

-\paragraph{Step 2: Distributional Recovery.} Given the GAN trained above on the public data under the guidance of the target network, the second step of the attack tries to find a model for the private data distribution which achieves maximum likelihood under the target network while containing realistic images.
-Specifically, we model the private data distribution by $G(z)$, where $G$ is the generator trained in the first step and $z\sim p_\text{gen}:=\mathcal{N}(\mu,\Sigma)$.
-We then minimize the following objective function to generate the samples of class $k$ from the private classifier $T$ by estimating $\mu$ and $\Sigma$:
+Given the GAN trained above on the public data under the guidance of the target network, the second step of the MI attack tries to find the private data which achieves the maximum likelihood under the target classification network while containing realistic images.
+While existing works focus on generating a representative image of a given identity, there ought to be a variety of training examples corresponding to one identity -- indeed, the classifier is a many-to-one mapping.
+To this end, we propose to recover a data distribution instead of a single point to invert the target model for a given label $k$ of identity.

+Specifically, given an identity label $k$, we model the private data distribution by $G(z')$, where $G$ is the generator trained in the first step and $z'$ is sampled from $p_\text{gen}=\mathcal{N}(\mu,{\sigma}^2)$ with two {\em learnable} parameters $\mu$ and $\sigma^2$.
+We then minimize the following objective function to generate the samples for the given class $k$ from the private classifier $T$ by estimating $\mu$ and $\sigma$: